TheGhouls/oct/doc/first_project.rst

 .. note ::

     As you can see the default test is writen in python, but each turret can have its own implementation and its own way to write tests.
-Refer to turrets documentation for more explainations on how to write tests with the selected turret.
+Refer to turrets documentation for more explanations on how to write tests with the selected turret.

 So this file represent a basic test that will simply wait between 1 or 2 seconds.
-Not really usefull but it give you an exemple on how to write tests and we will keep this example for running our tests in the local setup.
+Not really useful but it give you an exemple on how to write tests and we will keep this example when running our tests in the local setup.
 For advanced explanations on how to write tests, please see :doc:`writing_tests`

 That's all you need
 -------------------

 And that's all you need !
-Yup that's right, some configuration and basics tests and that's it.
+Some configuration and basics tests and that's it.

-Off course this will not test your infrastructure or website, but at this point you should better undersand how OCT work and what you need to run your tests !
-In the next part we will talk about writing more complexe tests
+Of course this will not be enough to test your infrastructure or website, but at this point you should better undersand how OCT work and what you need to run your tests !
+In the next part we will talk about writing more complexe tests.